kashmirintelligence/FE-Engineer-Challenge/README.md

 ## Project Structure

 This is a monorepo with three packages:
-- `client`: Svelte 5 frontend
+- `client`: Svelte 5 frontend with D3 for visualisations
-- `server`: Node.js backend with Socket.IO
+- `server`: Node.js backend with Socket.IO simulating real-time refinery data
-- `shared`: Common types and utilities
+- `shared`: Common types and constants for type-safe communication

+The backend already simulates temperature, pressure and flow rate with random fluctuations and responds to control commands.
+Your job is to create a proper front-end that visualises the data and lets operators control the systems.

 ## Getting Started 🚀